below/HelloSilicon/README.md

 ## Chapter 12

 Like in Chapter 11, all the chages have been introduced already.
-Nothing new here
+Nothing new here.

 ## Chapter 13